redcatjs/js/README.md

 With *pathDetection* enabled if the *path* is allready present at start of script url, it will not be repeated, same at end for the *pathSuffix*.
 If a script url start with trailing slash "*/*", no path or pathSuffix will be added to it, allowing you to use pseudo absolute path in your domain.
 In the same way if a script url contain the "*://*" sign of absolute url, it will not be changed.
 If dev set to true, a time GET parameter will be added to script calling, like in jquery, to avoid the cache mechanism.
-If you put *async* to tru, all scripts called from main flow will be loaded in order.
+If you put *async* to true, all scripts called from main flow will be loaded in order.
 It's not recommanded to do that.

 ### Simple call